How Safe Is Your Identity?

-What to do: Try to resolve the matter yourself.
+Try to resolve the matter yourself.
 Most families don’t want to take their issues to criminal court.
 But in order to resolve identity theft and fraud, you’ll have to file a police report against the thief – even if you’re related.

-6. Employment Identity Theft
+6. Employment identity theft

 Some criminals use your identity to get a job — especially if they aren’t legally able to work in the U.S. or want to avoid background checks.

-This might seem like a more harmless form of identity theft.
+Employment identity theft might seem like a more harmless form of identity theft.
 But multiple employment records can cause issues with your credit, Social Security benefits, and taxes.
 Plus, if the other “you” gets in legal trouble, you might find yourself with a warrant out for your arrest.

 - Tax forms (W-2 or 1099) for a job other than your own